hoelzro/lua-linenoise/README.md

 Linenoise (https://github.com/antirez/linenoise) is a delightfully simple command line library.
 This Lua module is simply a binding for it.

-lua-linenoise was written by Rob Hoelz.
-You can find the original version [here](https://github.com/hoelzro/lua-linenoise).

 This repository also contains a Windows-compatible version of linenoise taken from MSOpenTech's [Windows port](https://github.com/MSOpenTech/redis) of redis.

 # Compilation